DoD-Platform-One/Twistlock/docs/k3d.md

 ```

 > If you are performing an upgrade, you will also need to update `console.credentials` with a valid username and password for accessing the API.

-### Manual Deployment

-NOTE: This method is no longer recommended since you will want to make use of the chart init job.
-Instead follow the above helm chart deployment and these steps will be completed for you automatically.

-For the Twistlock Defender config you will also want to override some of the defaults.
-The below settings seem to work best on k3d (numbered based on their setting number on the Manage -> Defenders -> Deploy page).
-If a config is not listed use the default:

-3: Choose the name that Defender will use to connect to this Console: `twistlock-console`

-10: Specify a custom docker socket path: `/run/k3s/containerd/containerd.sock`

-12: Monitor Istio: `On`

-14: Use the official Twistlock registry: `Off`

-15: Enter the full Defender image name: `registry1.dso.mil/ironbank/twistlock/defender/defender:21.08.520` (update tag to same as console)

-16: Enter the name of the secret required to pull the Defender image from your private registry: `private-registry`

-17a: Deploy Defenders with SELinux Policy: `On`
-17b: Run Defenders as privileged: `Off`
-17c: Nodes use Container Runtime Interface (CRI), not Docker: `On`
-17d: Nodes run inside containerized environment: `On`

 ### Known issues